Chomenor/ioef-cmod/new-filesystem-readme.md

 There are two new settings that can be used to control automatic downloads.

 - fs_saveto_dlfolder: If enabled, this will cause incoming downloads to be saved in the "downloads" folder within the target mod directory.
 For example, "baseq3/somefile.pk3" will be rewritten to "baseq3/downloads/somefile.pk3".
-Files stored directly in the mod directory will always take precedence over files in the downloads folder, to reduce the chance of automatically downloaded files causing problems.
+Pk3s directly in the mod directory will take precedence over those in the downloads folder.

+- fs_restrict_dlfolder: This setting blocks potentially less secure content from pk3s in the downloads folder.
+It has three modes:
+    * setting 0: No restrictions.
+	* setting 1: Config files and qvm files that do not match a list of known trusted mod hashes will be blocked.
+	* setting 2: Config files and all qvm files will be blocked.

-- fs_restrict_dlfolder: This blocks loading any qvm or config files from pk3s in the downloads folder.
-When combined with the setting above it should prevent servers from executing the most risky types of content.
-This is likely to break compatibility with some servers unless you manually move pk3s out of the downloads folder.
+These settings can increase security, but may break compatibility with some servers unless you manually move files out of the downloads folder.

-This is based on ideas from github.com/ioquake/ioq3/issues/130
+Based on ideas from github.com/ioquake/ioq3/issues/130

 # Source Directory Options